MuseFuze-Studios/Athisis-AI/ARCHITECTURE.md

 Settings control mode and personality sliders which influence the prompt.
 Memories are managed by `MemoryService` with an audit log for transparency.

+A guardrails module sanitizes responses, removing meta references and redirecting explicit requests with a gentle fade‑to‑black.